lrmikestone/jekyll.blog/_posts/2013-05-20-stagnant-pools-are-unhealthy-for-you.md

 ---
-title: Mike Stone

 header: Mike Stone
 description: Mostly The Lonely Howls Of Mike Baying His Ideological Purity At The Moon
-post_title: Stagnant Pools are Unhealthy For You
+title: Stagnant Pools are Unhealthy For You
 permalink: /stagnant-pools-are-unhealthy-for-you/
 excerpt_separator: <!--more-->
 layout: post